 Commander, there is one I would like to add to my report.
 For the sake of the Encampment here.
 You may have noticed conspicuous by his absence is Brother Ken Freshley.
 I don't know if you know it but he was bitten by an insect.
 It developed into MERSA and he had a very difficult time.
 He will not be returning to work until the end of this month.
 He wishes he could be here, but he is not.
 When I first found out about it thanks to past Commander-in-Chief Kennedy, I contacted him and then I asked those people on the mailing list of the Council Administration to start thanking God for the solution he had worked out to Brother Ken's problem.
-Brother Ken was diseased out had reduced to twenty centimeters down to three centimeters.
+Brother Ken was dismissed from the hospital at the end of last month, the place where they had taken the skin that was diseased out had reduced to twenty centimeters down to three centimeters.
 He is healing.
 There's a vacuum over it.
 In the past, he would have been dead but the modern miracle of medicine and a lot of prayers, I think, have brought him to a place where recovery is possible and he will be able to resume as an officer in this order.